juju-solutions/layer-beats-base/README.md

 # Beats Base

 This is a middle layer to include the common functions among the Elastic Beats products.
-Such as delivery via apt, and common template parsing routines.
+Such as delivery via apt and common template parsing routines.

 ## States